SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/Write_files_to_CVMFS.md

-5.  do what it takes to modify the CVMFS area at `/cvmfs/icarus.opensciencegrid.org`: copy files, move files, expand files, edit files\...
+5.  do what it takes to modify the CVMFS area at `/cvmfs/icarus.opensciencegrid.org`: copy files, move files, expand files, edit files...

         tar xvvf icarus_data-01.00.00-noarch.tar.bz2 -C /cvmfs/icarus.opensciencegrid.org/products/icarus

-6.  close and \"publish\" the update wit a tag string and a message;
+6.  close and "publish" the update wit a tag string and a message;
     **make sure you are not in the CVMFS directory**:

         cd
         cvmfs_server publish -m "Published icarus_data 1.0.0" -a 1.0 icarus.opensciencegrid.org

-    \
     will create a new tag `1.0`, with a meaningful description.
 A tag can be also created after publication, with `cvmfs_server tag -m "Published icarus_data 1.0.0" -a 1.0 icarus.opensciencegrid.org`